Cursive Hebrew: Samaritan Hebrew

 The Samaritans are an ethnic group descended from the Israelites and are a sister people to the Jews.
 Whereas the Israelites and later Hebrews suffered a number of exoduses and deportations over the course of history, Samaritans for the most part remained in Israel since ancient times.
-As a result, the Hebrew language of the Samaritans is written in a unique abjad from that of Hebrew; this abjad is called the Samaritan alphabet.
-Thanks to the Samaritans' sedentary residence in Israel, the script of Samaritan Hebrew is a direct descendant of the Paleo-Hebrew alphabet, the script which the Jews abandoned in favor of the modern Ktav Ashuri script in the 4th century BCE.
-Samaritan Hebrew, as standard Hebrew does, has its own cursive script.
+As a result, the Hebrew language of the Samaritans is written in a unique abjad, distinct from that of Hebrew; this abjad is called the Samaritan alphabet.
+Thanks to the Samaritans' sedentary residence in Israel, the script of Samaritan Hebrew is a direct descendant of the Paleo-Hebrew alphabet, the script which the Jews abandoned in favor of the Ktav Ashuri script in the 4th century BCE.
+Like standard Hebrew, Samaritan Hebrew has its own cursive script.